 What To Wear When There Is No Dress Code

 Here’s when it really gets tricky.
-Nowadays there are so many different kinds of weddings and dress codes that it’s easy to get mixed up.
+Nowadays there are so many different kinds of weddings and dress codes that it’s easy to get mixed up, that is why we created the Complete Guide to Selecting Groomsmen Suits.
 Even if the bride and groom specifically told you that you can wear what you want, a wedding is still a formal event and you should be putting in the effort to look polished and appropriate.
 You can also gage the formality of the dress code based on the location of the wedding.
 If it’s taking place at a fancy church, hotel, mansion, country club, or banquet hall, chances are you should probably get a bit more dressed up.
 If it’s taking place in a park, garden, farm, or at a family home, it will probably be a bit more relaxed but that doesn’t mean you should skip out on a suit.
 A good rule of thumb is to stick to cocktail attire - you can’t go wrong with a nicely tailored, dark colored suit.
 It will come in handy for many other formal occasions like special dinners, parties, and galas, so it’s all all-around good investment.
 Or if you know that the wedding will be colorfull and in summer, wear a fashionable suit.

 Summer is probably the most popular season for weddings.
 The days are long and the sun is bright and warm, so it’s an ideal situation to tie the knot.
 Destination weddings in tropical locations are also growing increasingly popular.
 This is great for women who have the luxury of wearing breezy sleeveless dresses, but what’s a guy to do to keep cool and look amazing?
 Choose a light colored suit like light blue, light grey, or beige.
 Not only will it look seasonally/locationally appropriate, it will keep you as cool as possible as dark colors attract the sun.
 Outdoor tropical weddings are automatically less formal than indoor weddings (golden sand and palm trees always lend a relaxing atmosphere) so you can wear a colored or patterned dress shirt.
 However, you should still wear leather shoes and a necktie.